-37.0.0 STUDENT-ATHLETE TRANSFERS
+39.0.0 STUDENT-ATHLETE TRANSFERS

-- 37.1.0 Transfer occurs whenever a student-athlete who is registered at any school (within or outside of BC) transfers and is registered at a different school.
+- 39.1.0 Transfer occurs whenever a student-athlete who is registered at any school (within or outside of BC) transfers and is registered at a different school.
 A transferring student-athlete who competes on a team at the new school changes the competitive balance that would have been in place prior to the transfer.
-Consequently, the BCSS membership has developed regulations governing the eligibility of student-athletes who transfer schools and wish to participate in extracurricular school sport. - 37.2.0 FIVE (5) YEARS OF ELIGIBILITY A student-athlete has five (5) consecutive years of athletic eligibility that begins on their first (1st) day of grade 8. - 37.3.0 ESTABLISHING A STUDENT-ATHLETE'S HOME SCHOOL A student-athlete's eligibility is tied to their home school.
+Consequently, the BCSS membership has developed regulations governing the eligibility of student-athletes who transfer schools and wish to participate in extracurricular school sport . - 39.2.0 FIVE (5) YEARS OF ELIGIBILITY - A student-athlete has five (5) consecutive years of athletic eligibility that begins on their first (1st) day of grade 8. - 39.3.0 ESTABLISHING A STUDENT-ATHLETE'S HOME SCHOOL - A student-athlete's eligibility is tied to their home school.
 Any subsequent school transfers after it is established are subject to the transfer rules established by BCSS.
-The student-athlete's home school will be established at the member school at which: - 37.3.1 A student-athlete plays up to a Senior School (31.6.0) and is listed on a grade nine, junior or senior team roster OR; - 37.3.2 The student-athlete registers on the first (1st) day of their second year of eligibility (grade 9). - NOTE: If a student-athlete participates on or plays up to a senior school and is registered only on a Grade 8 roster, this does NOT establish a home school. - TRANSFERS Subject to 38.0.0, a student athlete who transfers from his/her home school after the first day of his/her second (2nd) year of eligibility (Grade 9) is ineligible for a period of twelve (12) months from the date of transfer.
-Student-athletes are ineligible to participate in any competition in a BCSS activity in which he/she was registered at for the previous twelve (12) months prior to the date of transfer unless one (1) of the conditions in 37.5.0-37.16.0 is satisfied.
+The student-athlete's home school will be established at the member school at which: - 39.3.1 A student-athlete plays up to a Senior School (32.3.0) and is listed on a grade nine, junior or senior team roster OR; - The student-athlete registers on the first (1st) day of their second year of eligibility (grade 9).
+39.3.2

+NOTE: If a student-athlete participates on or plays up to a senior school and is registered only on a Grade 8 roster, this does NOT establish a home school.